allegro/blog/_posts/2024-07-23-the-noisy-jit-compiler.md

 tags: [tech, microservice, performance, JVM, compiler]
 ---

+This article is a case study of how we improved stability in our critical application.
-How JIT Compiler toyed with us at application start.
+It's mostly a technical analysis of what happens in fresh Java based instance, how JIT Compiler toyed with us at application start and how we learned to control it.

 ## Background
 We proudly own a user facing application.
 The traffic is fairly high - a few thousands RPS, and to serve requests we need to obtain data from a few services and databases - meaning - it's not that simple.
 The service itself is written mostly in Kotlin.
-It's well tested, although we would love to see our tests just a bit faster, but one thing you can say about the service, and I hope my team will agree, it's an entertaining service, and you can learn a lot in terms of microservices in real life.
+It's well tested, although we would love to see our tests just a bit faster.
+But one thing you can say about the service, and I hope my team will agree, it's an entertaining service, and you can learn a lot in terms of microservices in real life.

 But let's get down to business, we started to notice some worrying behaviour, our favourite app started to face problems.